-District leaders and administrators know that addressing topics like youth suicide, depression and student mental health are more critical than ever, but oftentimes they are unsure where to start.
-Educational leadership programs don’t prepare teachers and administrators to help students cope with mental health issues, yet you encounter students every day who may be experiencing trauma, depression, anxiety and other mental health concerns.
+District leaders and administrators know that addressing topics like youth suicide, depression and student mental health are more critical than ever.
+The issue is that oftentimes they are unsure where to start.
+Educational leadership programs don’t prepare teachers and administrators to help students cope with mental health issues.
+The reality is though that they encounter students every day who may be experiencing trauma, depression, anxiety and other mental health concerns.

 Here, Dr. Poland answers the 5 top questions asked by K-12 administrators and staff about preventing youth suicide.
-For additional information on youth suicide awareness and prevention, you can view these videos by Dr. Poland or download this resource.
+For additional information on preventing youth suicide, you can view these videos by Dr. Poland or download this resource.

 Question 1: What do you say to someone who wants to die by suicide?

-Dr. Poland: We need to let a person stating they want to die by suicide know that we are there for them and that we are listening.
-They are not the first person to feel that way and there is help available.
+Dr. Poland: We need to let a person stating they want to die by suicide know that we are there for them.
+Firstly, they need to know they are not the first person to feel that way and there is help available.
 It’s important to stay with a suicidal student and to transfer them to a trained school mental health professional.

 Question 2: Can you please address these myths?

 MYTH 1: You can’t talk a person out of dying by suicide if they truly intend to.

 Dr. Poland: Suicide is very situational.
 As Voltaire pointed out in 1764 with the statement, “the young man in the fit of melancholy who died by suicide today might have wanted to live had he merely waited a week.”
 Therefore, our job is to help students get through a difficult day or two.
 Most people are actually very ambivalent about suicide.
 As a result, one minute they want to die because their life is a series of never-ending problems, but the next minute there’s a glimmer of hope.
 Specifically, we always need to emphasize that suicide is very preventable.